 (2) After leave to appeal against a decision is given and until the appeal is concluded, no warrant or order to enforce the decision shall be issued, and no action to enforce the decision shall be taken, except to enforce a sentence or order referred to in subsection (6).

-(3) Any disqualification from holding or obtaining a licence to drive a vehicle under the Road Traffic Act 1974, or under the Sentencing Act 1995 Part 15, in respect of a conviction that is the subject of an appeal is suspended until the appeal is concluded.
+(3) Any disqualification from holding or obtaining a licence to drive a vehicle under a road law as defined in the Road Traffic (Administration) Act 2008 section 4, or under the Sentencing Act 1995 Part 15, in respect of a conviction that is the subject of an appeal is suspended until the appeal is concluded.

 (4) Any period during which the disqualification is so suspended must not be taken into account in calculating the period of the disqualification.